 The North of Tyne Innovation Recovery Grant is delivered by NBSL in partnership with the Innovation SuperNetwork (ISN) and are looking to support any organisation that may have projects that could improve efficiency, productivity or bring innovation alive – whether new to market or new to the organisation – it just needs to be something you’ve never done before.

-50% grant funding is available to eligible organisations across the North of Tyne region for innovation projects costing between £10k & £20k (exclusive of VAT) thanks to the North of Tyne Combined Authority.
-Grants of between £5,000 and £10,000 are available for projects completed by the end of 2022.
-New applications are welcome from SMEs and social enterprises across Northumberland, Newcastle Upon Tyne and North Tyneside for projects due to completion by the end of 2022.
+50% grant funding is available to eligible organisations across the North of Tyne region for innovation projects – equipment based projects should cost between £5k & £20k (exclusive of VAT) or projects involving external expertise should cost between £8k and £20k – thanks to the North of Tyne Combined Authority, grants of between £2,500 and £10,000 are available.
+New applications are welcome from SMEs and social enterprises across Northumberland, Newcastle Upon Tyne and North Tyneside.